shashankprasanna/amer-summit-aug21-workshop/content/1_setup/download_workshop_content.md

 ---

 {{% notice tip %}}
-Watch the livestream to follow along with the presenter
+Feel free to follow along with the presenter on the stage
 {{% /notice %}}

 #### Open a new terminal window